EARLY COLLEGE HIGH SCHOOLS

 WHERE ARE EARLY COLLEGE HIGH SCHOOLS LOCATED IN MISSISSIPPI?

-There are currently four early college high schools located in Mississippi:
+There are currently six early college high schools located in Mississippi:

 - Mayhew, MS at East Mississippi Community College